Web Content Writer, UI/UX Writer, Copyeditor, Spanish UX Translator (on contract) at AT&T CSO IAM, NY, Jan 2021 - June 2021

 HITLAB is a healthcare innovation lab, affiliated with Columbia University, that helps leading organizations ideate, create, evaluate, and diffuse technology-based solutions to improve the quality and accessibility of healthcare worldwide.
 The Lab is committed to accelerating the diffusion of digital health impact through education across local and global communities.

-Contributing Editor, Blue Now: the Independent Voice of Law Enforcement, January 2016 – Present
+Contributing Editor, Blue Magazine: the Independent Voice of Law Enforcement, January 2016 – Present

 Contribute copy-editing services as well as editorial content (photojournalism and opinion-editorial) that support the magazine’s mission of providing news and information to law enforcement officers across the United States.